franzbu/WinHammer.spoon/README.md

 WinHammer is a window manager for macOS that combines keyboard and mouse operations to manage windows and spaces in an efficient way.

-A special feature of WinHammer is its dynamic grid size, i.e., windows can be snapped into positions of a dynamically changing grid size with a flick of your mouse.
+A special feature of WinHammer is its dynamic approach, i.e., windows can be snapped into positions of a dynamically changing grid size with a flick of your mouse.
 Windows can also be moved without having to position your cursor; any area within the window will do.
 Optionally, windows can be also be resized.

 As a further optional feature, WinHammer can handle spaces using AeroSpace (AeroSpace irons out some of macOS' space manager's shortages, such as slow animations or the need to at least partly disable System Integrity Protection for increased functionality).
 With this feature activated, WinHammer can move windows to other spaces (also called workspaces) choosing on-the-fly whether to move there along with the window or whether to stay on the current space - more below in the section 'Advanced Features'.